Remote Sensing Research

 Below: panoramic image assembled from two wide-angle photographs taken in May 2005.
 A mosaic of emergent wetland vegetation is evident; darkest green patches in marsh are bulrush.

-It is our intention to pursue additional research on climatic and human impact on vegetation and water at Cheyenne Bottoms through a variety of ground-based and remote sensing techniques (Aber et al. 2006).
-In particular, we will continue to monitor details of marsh habitat using small-format aerial photography on a seasonal and yearly basis.
+It was our intention to pursue additional research on climatic and human impact on vegetation and water at Cheyenne Bottoms through a variety of ground-based and remote sensing techniques (Aber et al. 2006).
+In particular, we continued to monitor details of marsh habitat using small-format aerial photography on a seasonal and yearly basis.
 The late summer of 2005 began to show signs of diminishing surface water and the potential for drought conditions to develop.

 Dry mudflats with cattle tracks (left foreground) and residual water pools (right side) are typical in late summer.
 Cattle graze on wet meadow in left background.
 Image date Aug.
 2005.